OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_behaviours.md

 - **Initialize**:
     - Default values for fields;
+- **Before Collection Entity Initialize**:
+    - Set Parent values on fields located on a collection;
 - **Before Change**:
     - Performing operations that depend on the previous state of the document;
 - **Formula**: